 Passports

-Prior to receiving detailed information in Spring 2025, please work on securing a valid passport as soon as possible.
-You must have a passport valid through at least July 2026, or six months after the end of your N.U.in program.
-We recommend applying for or renewing your passport as soon as possible if you do not already have a passport or if it will expire before July 2026.
-Please note that you will need to surrender your passport to the Embassy/Consulate (sometimes for 2-5 weeks or longer at a time) as part of the visa application process, which could impact your personal summer travel.
+Prior to receiving detailed information in April 2026, please work on securing a valid passport as soon as possible.
+You must have a passport valid through at least July 1, 2027, or six months after the end of your N.U.in program.
+We recommend applying for or renewing your passport as soon as possible if you do not already have a passport or if it will expire before July 1, 2027.

 N.U.in Semester Visa

-The 2025 N.U.in Germany visa guide will become available and published on this webpage in April 2025.
+1. The 2026 N.U.in Germany Visa Guide will become available on this webpage in April 2026.

 Please read and ensure that you understand the following points regarding the visa process of your N.U.in location:

-Applying for a German study visa requires time, effort, and multiple steps.
+If you are required to apply for a German study visa, the process requires time, effort, and multiple steps.
 While we will provide you guidance on the process, it is ultimately your responsibility to secure your visa in a timely manner.
 Processing times can vary from several weeks to months, depending on the consular authority and your specific situation.
-Please note that you may need to submit your passport for visa processing, which could impact any summer travel plans requiring your passport.
-Students in N.U.in Germany are encouraged to carefully consider extended summer travel within the Schengen Area, as it may affect their ability to obtain a visa before the start of their N.U.in program.
 Please be aware that you will also be responsible for any fees associated with the application, including consular fees, travel expenses, and additional documentation (e.g., background checks or medical certificates).
 Please stay proactive and check your Northeastern email regularly for updates.
 It is imperative not to wait until the last minute to begin the visa application process.

 European Union/European Economic Area (EU/EEA) passport holders do not require a visa to participate in N.U.in Germany, however, if you hold both a U.S. and an EU/EEA passport, you will need to travel with both passports.
 Your EU/EEA passport is required to enter Germany, while your U.S. passport will be needed for your return to the United States.